sntchaitu/computer-vision-Algorithms-implementation/README.md

 # computer-vision-Algorithms-implementation
-Folder consists of program for implementation below  algorithms with deatiled documentation which is part of Computer Vision Course(CAP5415)
+Folder consists of Python programs  implementation of  below  algorithms with deatiled documentation which is part of Computer Vision Course(CAP5415)

 Canny Edge Dectector